zackw/www.owlfolio.org/src/posts/htmletc/strawman-mime-type-for-fonts.md

 put their magic number at the beginning of the file where it belongs, that's not a problem.

-* * * * *

-^<a name="foot1">1</a>^ To be precise, there is *a* standard MIME type for *a* font format: [RFC 3073][] defines `application/font-tdpfr` for the [Bitstream PFR][] font format, which nobody uses anymore, except possibly some proprietary television-related products.
+[^1]: To be precise, there is *a* standard MIME type for *a* font format: [RFC 3073][] defines `application/font-tdpfr` for the [Bitstream PFR][] font format, which nobody uses anymore, except possibly some proprietary television-related products.
 Bitstream appear to have been trying to get it used for web fonts back in the days of Netscape 4, and then to have given up on it, probably because the font foundries' attitude was NO YOU CAN'T HAS LICENSE FOR WEBS until just last year.

 [RFC 3073]: http://www.rfc-editor.org/rfc/rfc3073.txt
 [Bitstream PFR]: http://web.archive.org/web/20080225160925/http://www.bitstream.com/font_rendering/products/truedoc/pfrspec.html